derekhassan/personal-website/src/blog/OverridingHostJsonValuesInAzureFunctions.md

 date: 2023-05-18
 ---

 Have you ever ran into a situation where you’d like to modify `host.json` settings for only one environment?
-Maybe you’d like more detailed logs in your local environment or perhaps you’d like to add a custom handler.
+Maybe you’d like more detailed logs in your local environment or perhaps you’d like to add a custom handler?

 It turns out this is a possibility and I had to do some digging to find the solution.
-To override `host.json` values for a specific environment, you can add values formatted as `AzureFunctionsJobHost__path__to__setting` to application settings where the double underscore refers to the JSON hierarchy.
+To override `host.json` values for a specific environment, you can add values formatted as `AzureFunctionsJobHost__path__to__setting` to application settings where the double underscore (\_\_) refers to the JSON hierarchy.

 For instance, if I wanted to change the default log level to “Debug”, I can reference [the sample host.json file](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#sample-hostjson-file) and determine that I need to set `logging.logLevel.default` to “Debug”.
-Remember that the key always starts with `AzureFunctionsJobHost` and we need to use underscores for the JSON hierarchy.
+Remember that the key always starts with `AzureFunctionsJobHost` and we need to use underscores to represent the JSON hierarchy.

 ```json
 {